-Descriptive terms Relative quantities of solvent for 1 part of solvent.

-Very soluble less than 1 part
+Descriptive terms Relative quantities of solvent.
+Very soluble less than 1 part.

-Freely soluble From 1 to 10 parts
+Freely soluble From 1 to 10 parts.

-Soluble From 10 to 30 parts
+Soluble From 10 to 30 parts.

-Sparingly soluble From 30 to 100 parts
+Sparingly soluble From 30 to 100 parts.

-Slightly soluble From 100 to 1000 parts
+Slightly soluble From 100 to 1000 parts.

-Very slightly soluble From 1000 to 10,000 parts
+Very slightly soluble From 1000 to 10,000 parts.

-Practically insoluble More than 10,000 parts
+Practically insoluble More than 10,000 parts.

-Therapeutic uses and important formulation: Therapeutic uses and important formulations in this Pharmacopoeia are as provided in recognised unani classics and in the National Formulary of Unani Medicine (Part-I)
+Therapeutic uses and important formulations: Therapeutic uses and important formulations mentioned in this Pharmacopoeia are, as provided in recognized Unani classics and in the National Formulary of Unani Medicine (Part-I, II, III, IV &V).

-Doses: The does mentioned in each monograph are in metric system of weights which are the approximate conversions from classical weights mentioned in Unani texts.
+Doses : The doses mentioned in each monograph are in metric system of weights which are the approximate conversions from classical weights mentioned in Unani texts.
 A conversion table is appended giving classical weights of Unani System of Medicine with their metric equivalents.
-Doses mentioned in the Unani Pharmacopoeia of India (U.P.I.) are intended merely for general guidance and represent, unless otherwise stated the average range of quantities per dose which generally regarded suitable by clinicians for adults only when administered orally.
+Doses mentioned in the Unani Pharmacopoeia of India (U.P.I.) are intended merely for general guidance and represent, unless otherwise stated, the average range of quantities per dose which generally regarded suitable by clinicians for adults only when administered orally.

-It is to be noted that the relation between does in metric and Unani System set forth in the text is of approximate quivalence.
+It is to be noted that the relation between doses in metric and Unani System set forth in the text is of approximate equivalence.
 These quantities are for convenience of prescriber and sufficiently accurate for Pharmacopoeial purposes.